Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Section Rings of Projective Space

+The main aim of this section is to prove Theorem ~\ref{thm:proj-generators-relations}.
+Having justified the necessity of adding ghost divisors, we proceed to bound the number of generators and relations of arbitrary $\bq$-divisors in projective space.
+In Proposition~\ref{prop:pm-span-and-basis}, we record a general proposition describing a basis for $H^0(\bp^m, dD)$.
+We bound the generators in Lemma ~\ref{lem:proj-generators}, and we use Lemmas ~\ref{lem:composite-map}, ~\ref{lem:bound-ker-chi}, and ~\ref{lem:proj-relations-psi} to bound the degree of relations in the proof of Theorem ~\ref{thm:proj-generators-relations}.
+Proposition ~\ref{prop:cone-generation}, Lemma ~\ref{lem:composite-map}, and Lemma ~\ref{lem:bound-ker-chi} are quite general and will also be used in Section ~\ref{sec:hirz} to bound the degree of generators and relations on Hirzebruch surfaces.
+However, before moving on to the proof of ~\ref{thm:proj-generators-relations}, we justify the importance of assumption ~\eqref{eqn:pm-basis-assumption} with several illustrative examples.

-\begin{example} In this example,we show that the naive generalization of ~\cite[Theorem 8]{dorney:canonical} of generation in degree at most $\sum_{i=0}^{n}\ell_i$ cannot possibly hold.
+\sssec*{The importance of ghost divisors} \begin{example} In this example, we show that the naive generalization of ~\cite[Theorem 8]{dorney:canonical} of generation in degree at most $\sum_{i=0}^{n}\ell_i$ cannot possibly hold.
 The reason for this is that the divisors may be expressible as functions in $m$ of the $m+1$ variables on $\bp^m$.

 Concretely, take $D = \frac{1}{2}H_0 - \frac{1}{3}H_1$ where $H_0 = V(x_0), H_1 = V(x_1)$ are two coordinate hyperplanes in $\bp^2$.
 Then, $R_D$ has generators in degree $2$ and $3$ which can be written as $u^2 \frac{x_1}{x_0}, u^3 \frac{x_1}{x_0}.$ In fact, for all degrees less than $5$, the elements of $R_D$ can all be expressed as rational functions in $x_0, x_1$.
 However, in degree $6$, there is $u^6 \cdot \frac{x_1^2 x_2}{x_0^3}$.
 Since this involves $x_2$, it must be a generator.